Skip to main content

 }

-• alerts: a list of reported alerts:
+• alerts is a list of reported alerts:

-• detail: provides additional detail on the alert that occurred.
+• detail provides additional detail on the alert that occurred.

 System Alert Priorities